Nonlinear Sparse Bayesian Learning Methods with Application to Massive MIMO Channel Estimation with Hardware Impairments: System Model

 \subsection{BLMMSE Channel Estimator}

 The Bussgang decomposition is a statistical tool that allows to reformulate a nonlinear function as a linear function with identical first- and second-order statistics.
 It can be used to analyze nonlinearities caused by hardware impairments \cite{bussgang1952,demir2020bussgang} as well as to design distortion-aware channel estimation and data detection methods \cite{li2017channel,Ngu21a,Din25}.
 In Section~\ref{sec:num}, we will use the BLMMSE channel estimator as a baseline for our proposed method.
 The Bussgang decomposition builds upon the Bussgang theorem to express a nonlinearly distorted signal as a linear function of the input summed with a distortion term that is uncorrelated with the input.
-Applying the Bussgang decomposition to \eqref{eq:systemmodel} yields